yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intermediate/index.md

 A couple of things to note about **class** attributes:
 - They are written inside of the opening tag of an element
 - They can be used on ANY type of element
-- An element can have more than one class
+- An element can have more than one class (each class is separated by a space)
 - As the developers writing the code, we get to decide the class name that is inside the quotes
 - Class names should be in lower case.
 If the class name is more than one word, a dash `-` should be used instead of a space